kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

      ```

      - The attribute `authdata.properties` contains the properties file based configure used to update the database userId and password for the JAASAuthData whose alias is DBUser.
-     - The configuration in Deployment.yaml maps it as the file `/etc/websphere/authdata.properties` during container startup so that the application server startup script can automatically configures the server with these entries.
+     - The configuration in Deployment.yaml maps it as the file `/etc/websphere/authdata.properties` during container startup so that the application server startup script can automatically configure the server with these entries.

 <a name="access-the-application"></a>